26 Notable alumni of

 -

-Claressa Maria Shields is an American professional boxer and mixed martial artist.
-She has held multiple world championships in three weight classes, including the undisputed female light middleweight title since March 2021; the undisputed female middleweight title from 2019 to 2020; and the unified WBC and IBF female super middleweight titles from 2017 to 2018.
-Shields currently holds the record for becoming a two- and three-weight world champion in the fewest professional fights.
+Claressa Maria Shields is an American professional boxer and professional mixed martial artist.
+She has held multiple world championships in five weight classes, including the undisputed female light middleweight title in March 2021; the undisputed female middleweight title twice between 2019 and 2024; the World Boxing Council (WBC) and International Boxing Federation (IBF) female super middleweight titles from 2017 to 2018; the World Boxing Organization (WBO) female light heavyweight title and the undisputed female heavyweight title since February 2025.
+Shields currently holds the record for becoming a two, three, four and five division world champion in the fewest professional fights.
 As of October 2022, she is ranked the world's best active female middleweight by BoxRec, as well as the best active female boxer, pound for pound, by ESPN and The Ring.

 -